JulieCooper/conway/README.md

 ---
 ## Installation/Compilation notes
-Currently there are no external dependencies and everything should compile under the latest nightly.
+Everything should compile under the latest nightly.